Land at Wyck Beck Road / Fishpool Hill, Filton, South Gloucestershire - Archaeological Evaluation Report

 Abstract

-Collectively the features in these fields are indicative of a Romano-British rural settlement.
-Post-Roman/ Saxon pottery was retrieved from Trench 46 suggesting some continuity of activity in the vicinity.
-Evidence for a late medieval to early post-medieval settlement in Field 1, consisting of a boundary ditch in Trench 3, and the remains of a stone building in Trench 7, was also recorded.
+Post-Roman/Saxon pottery was also retrieved suggesting some continuity of activity in the vicinity.
+Evidence for a late medieval to early post-medieval settlement, consisting of a boundary ditch and the remains of a stone building was also recorded.
 These features are likely to be associated with a known medieval settlement, remains of which have previously been identified on both sides of Wyck Beck Road.

 Subjects